juanchinovas/subscription-system/README.md

         ```
 4. Open a tab in the browser and navigate to
     > [http://localhost:3001](http://localhost:3001)
-5. User the swagger ui to make request
+5. Use the swagger ui to make request

 ## Library used